 In Qatar

-So I used my first Airalo eSIM in Qatar.
+So I used my first Airalo eSIM in Qatar on a 3-day stopover.
 I paid for and downloaded it a couple of days before we arrived.
 As soon as we got to the airport, I could connect to the wifi and “activate” my SIM.
-The instructions were super easy and just involved tapping a few buttons in the settings app.
-I was blown away by how fast everything was.

 In South Africa

 We then went to South Africa for 3 months and I used Airalo again.
-It was just as easy to install and activate the eSIM but the network reception was really hit and miss.
+It was just as easy to install and activate the eSIM, but the network reception was really hit and miss.
 I chalked that up to South Africa’s infrastructure and made do with what I had.

 After my third top-up, it worked for like 24 hours before it started getting wonky.
 I didn’t just have a weak network or a brief drop in signal, I had 0 bars.
 OR it would show I had 5G and full bars, but nothing would load.
 I hadn’t done anything to my settings so it didn’t make sense.